I asked Scott (owner of the Nosh Truck) what he thought about Pastrami Dan’s (586 9th Street North). His eyes lit up

 What chili dog, you say?
 The one I had to have after I saw it calling out to me on the menu.
 Under the chili, you’ll find the mustard hidden.
 After I added the jalapeño relish, I could call Pastrami Dan’s wiener a perfect chili dog.
 I think I just did, actually.

 The Hot Pastrami Wedge is sliced to order.
-It’s served up with mustard under the pastrami; two pickle wedges on the side round out the sandwich.
-This dude was utterly delicious.
+Mustard comes under the pastrami, and two pickle wedges on the side round out the sandwich.
+Again, this dude was utterly delicious.

 So delicious that mid sandwich, I got up and ordered one to go for my parents to try.
 They are big pastrami-holics.

 I dropped it off at their house, and an hour later, they asked where I got it cause they wanted another one.
 I said Pastrami Dan’s is where it’s at!
 My eyes lit up, just thinking about it.